 paper.
 Like many health clubs

 related to the amount of use.
-If you never visit it is expensive indeed but UDI can be a wonderful value for those who use
+If you never visit, it is expensive indeed, but a UDI can be a wonderful value for those who use

 the facilities.
 Some UDIs allow extended stays with multiple ownerships.
 Others permit you to store your rig for additional